 Infrastructure and fan engagement initiatives

 The PBA has committed substantial resources to modernizing game-day experiences and expanding its digital presence.
-League officials have announced plans to enhance arena facilities and implement innovative fan engagement technologies that cater to a younger demographic.
-These efforts aim to capitalize on the record-breaking attendance figures of recent years, including the historic 24,883 fans who packed the Smart Araneta Coliseum for a semifinal game in 2014.
+Officials announced plans to enhance arena facilities and implement innovative fan engagement technologies targeting younger demographics.
+These efforts aim to capitalize on record-breaking attendance, including the historic 24,883 fans who packed the Smart Araneta Coliseum for a semifinal game in 2014.

 Regional expansion possibilities

-While maintaining its traditional base in Metro Manila, the PBA has begun exploring opportunities to bring professional basketball to provincial audiences.
-Regional games and fan festivals are being planned for key cities, potentially setting the stage for future expansion teams that could transform the league's geographic footprint by 2026.
+While maintaining its Metro Manila base, the PBA has begun exploring opportunities to bring professional basketball to provincial audiences.
+Regional games and fan festivals are planned for key cities, potentially setting the stage for future expansion teams that could transform the league's geographic footprint by 2026.